Quinta da Fonte Souto

 There are 207 hectares on the property, of which 43 are planted with vines.
 The principal grape varieties are Aragonês, Alfrocheiro, Trincadeira, Alicante Bouschet, Syrah and Cabernet Sauvignon.
 The property has a substantial chestnut grove, from which its name is derived — ‘souto’ refers to a wooded area planted with chestnut trees.
 Furthermore, the property has a large forested area amounting to 100 hectares, a third of which is covered with cork oaks, very much a feature of the Alentejo landscape.

-The first vintage under Symington family ownership was the 2017, and the grapes were vinified on site in the estate’s well-equipped winery.
-The debut vintage couldn’t have been more auspicious and we produced some very good white and red wines.
-The exceptionally hot and dry debut year showed the benefit of the vineyard’s altitude, which ranges from 490 to 550 metres.
-We will release 5 wines in 2019 (2 whites and 3 reds).
+The first vintage under our stewardship was 2017.
+The grapes were vinified on-site in the estate’s well-equipped winery.
+The debut vintage couldn’t have been more auspicious.
+We produced some very good white and red wines.
+The hot and dry debut year showed the benefit of the vineyard’s altitude, which ranges from 490 to 550 metres.
+We released the first wines in 2019.
+Further info on the Fonte Souto website.